deodandem/1134/content/docs/Writing/dep-2.md

 ### Grading criteria

-A: Satisfies all of the above.
+A: 15/15
-A- Satisfies 1-4, some issues with items 6-13.
+A-: 13-14/15
-B+: Some issues with items 1-4, satisfies everything else.
+B+: 11-12/15
-B:  Some issues with 1-4, minor issues with 6-13.
+B: 6-10/15
-B-: Some issues with 1-4, various issues with 6-13.
+B-: Satisfies instructions 1-4 and 5 or 6
 ≤ C+: At the instructor's discretion

 Submit your best work the first time around, even if that means turning in your paper slightly late (within 24 hours of the due date).
+The rubric is not designed to be "evaluative," but to give concrete pointers for the revision process.
+All essays which do not receive 15/15 should be revised.
 The grade is assigned based on the last revision you are able to turn in before the revision deadline.
 You may want to use the [Knight Institute Writing Center](https://cornell.mywconline.net) for additional help.